JerBouma/FinanceDatabase/README.md

 with ease (with the help of this database) by using [FundamentalAnalysis](https://github.com/JerBouma/FundamentalAnalysis) or [yfinance](https://github.com/ranaroussi/yfinance).
 Instead, it gives  insights into the products that exist in each country, industry and sector and gives the most essential information about each product.
-With this information, you can analyse specific areas of the financial world and/or find that product that is hard to find.
+With this information, you can analyse specific areas of the financial world and/or find a product that is hard to find.
 See for examples on how you can combine this database, and the earlier mentioned packages the section [Examples](#Examples).

 Some key statistics of the database: